gebhardm/flmlocal/README.md

 <img src="FLMlocalGauge.png" width=500px>

-With a next version of the Fluksometer firmware there will be a dedicated topic on which the FLM's configuration is published; this adaptation is also available for an "old" fluksometer using the code provided in [/usr/sbin/fluksod.lua](/usr/sbin/fluksod.lua) - this enhances the flukso daemon by the corresponding functionality; use at own risk (after scp copy a reboot of the FLM is required).
+With a next version of the Fluksometer firmware there will be a dedicated topic on which the FLM's configuration is published; this adaptation is also available for an "old" Fluksometer using the code (delta) provided in [/usr/sbin/fluksod.lua](/usr/sbin/fluksod.lua) - this enhances the flukso daemon by the corresponding functionality; use at own risk.
+After scp copy a **restart of the flukso daemon** is required.
+This you can do by

+    /etc/init.d/flukso restart

 ##Show arbitrary sensors
 Even though the primary purpose of this implementation is to visualize Fluksometer readings, it is capable to handle also other information passed to the FLM's MQTT broker.
-So, if you have, for example, an [Arduino Ethernet](https://github.com/gebhardm/energyhacks/tree/master/AVRNetIOduino/AVRNetIO_MQTT_DS_DHT) publishing sensor data (for example on temperature or humidity), this can be visulaized as well, if you address the FLM MQTT broker.
+So, if you have, for example, an [Arduino Ethernet](https://github.com/gebhardm/energyhacks/tree/master/AVRNetIOduino/AVRNetIO_MQTT_DS_DHT) publishing sensor data (for example on temperature or humidity), this can be visualized as well, if you properly address the FLM MQTT broker.
 The visualizer (gauge, graph and panel) take all sensor information formatted as (payload in either format)

     topic: /sensor/<sensor id>/gauge
     payload: <value>